VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: Experiments

 \subsection{Implementation}

 We build our benchmark on top of two open-source agent frameworks, one for Computer-Use and one for Browser-Use.
 We evaluate CUAs and BUAs on their respective test cases, as shown in Table~\ref{tab:task-breakdown}.
-For the Computer-Use agent, we run the system inside a Docker container hosted on a local machine.
-We implement a set of APIs for sending prompts, setting up the environment, and resetting it, enabling fully automated evaluation.
-For the Browser-Use agent, the system runs directly on the local machine.
+For the CUA, we run the system inside a Docker container hosted on a local machine.
+We implement a set of APIs for sending prompts, setting up the environment, and resetting it, enabling \textit{fully automated evaluation}.
+For the BUA, the system runs directly on the local machine.
 We create a real Google Drive account to simulate a user identity, allowing the agent to retrieve and interact with personal data.
 Environment setup and reset for the Google Drive workspace are also automated through our custom implementation.

-We publicly host all 306 webpages on GitHub, accessible for real-time interaction to support reproducible evaluation.
+We host all 306 webpages on a hosting service, accessible for real-time interaction to support reproducible evaluation.
 Depending on the test case, the agent is either instructed via user prompt to visit a provided link or automatically directed to the target webpage before receiving the task.
 These webpages simulate trusted platforms but may contain malicious prompts injected by an attacker.